tdsmale/tdsmale.github.io/Jungian.md

 - Constructive: Supremacy.
 Finds it constructive to adopt possessive social personas.
 - Obligation: Faith.
 Feels obligated to try and emphasise good-faith relations.
 - Unnatural: Experimentation.
 Finds it unnatural to adopt seemingly useless things.
 - Indulgant: Radicalism.
-Can over-indulge observing exploitative underpinnings.
+Can over-exploit observing exploitative underpinnings.
 - Unconscious: Catharsis.
 Unconsciously provokes the promotion of a purgative atmosphere.
 - Trivializing: Affirmation.
 Trivializes the observance of inherent quality.
 - Repressed: Reliability.
 Represses the promotion of pragmatic stability.